-- (1) Non-income producing. - (2) Security, or a portion thereof, is on loan.
-At the period end, the aggregate value of securities on loan was \$3,916,450.
+- † Category is less than 0.05% of total net assets. - (1) Non-income producing. - (2) Security, or a portion thereof, is on loan.
+At the period end, the aggregate value of securities on loan was \$196,700.
 The amount of securities on loan indicated may not correspond with the securities on loan identified because securities with pending sales are in the process of recall from the brokers. - (3) Investment of cash collateral from securities on loan.
-At the period end, the aggregate value of the collateral held by the fund was \$4,112,255, which includes securities collateral of \$138,534.
+At the period end, the aggregate value of the collateral held by the fund was \$206,245.